 Artillery Regiment.
-Assigned to the Troop Office he was promoted to lieutenant colonel in February 1929.
+Assigned to the Troop Office he was promoted to Oberst in February 1929.
 Later that year he became head of the Organizations Department.
 In this role he was involved in secret preparations to triple the size of the German Army.
 In January 1933, Adolf Hitler (see Hitler parents

 In February 1938 Keitel became Commander-in-Chief of the High Command of the Armed Forces OKW.
-He now arranged to have his friend, Heinrich von Brauchitsch (see Brauchitsch
+He now arranged to have his friend, Walter von Brauchitsch

 and General der Infanterie, Chef des Wehrmachtführungsstabes OKW

 , Walther Warlimont

 were the most important figures in the OKW.

 (did you know

 ) policies and after the invasion of Poland he issued orders to the S

 taffel and the Gestapo to exterminate the country’s Jews.
 Keitel advised against the Western Offensive and Operation Barbarossa but quickly backed down when Hitler responded aggressively.
 Both times he tried to resign but Hitler refused him permission to go.
 In May 1941 Keitel signed the Commissar Order which instructed German field commanders to execute Communist Party officials immediately they were captured.
 In July 1941 he signed another order giving Heinrich Himmler

 against the criticisms of Adolf Hitler (see Alois Hitler

 This resulted in Jodl being sacked and for many months afterwards Hitler refused to shake hands with Keitel.
 This was the last time that Keitel was to challenge Hitler’s military decisions.
-He was now referred to by other officers as “Lakaitel”, the nodding ass.Keitel’s son Lieutenant Hans Georg died age 22, on 15-07-1941 in a field hospital after being mortally wounded the day before by a Russian aircraft attack.
-Ernst-Wilhelm was Wilhelm Keitel’s second son and he returned with the last transport of POW from Russia, 450 soldiers, on 15-10-1956.
+He was now referred to by other officers as “Lakeitel”, the nodding ass.
+On 18-04-1909, Keitel married Lisa Fontaine, a wealthy landowner’s daughter at Wülfel near Hanover.
+Together they had six children, one of whom died in infancy.
+Wilhelm’s brother was Generalleutnant der Infanterie, Kommandeur XX Heeresgruppe, Bodewin Keitel

 in January 1938.
 They were married in May the same year.
 Together they had one son, Hans-Christof, born 23-07-1939 and three daughters, Sybilla, born 17-12-1940; Jutta, born 14-05-1942; and Stephanie, born 26-12-1943.
 At the time of the marriage, his father Wilhelm Keitel made no attempt to hide the fact that through the engagement of his son to Blomberg’s daughter, he was working towards an entente with his superior, Field-Marshal von Blomberg himself.
 Karl-Heinz served with the 22.
 SS-Freiwilligen-Kavallerie-Division “Maria Theresia”

 .
 On the 12th

-December Karl-Heinz was wounded in action while defending against Red Army probing attacks into Budapest for which he was awarded the Wound Badge
+December Karl-Heinz was wounded in action while defending against Red Army probing attacks into Budapest for which he was awarded the wound badge

+in black.
 The division arrived in early November 1944 and took up defensive positions for Operation Panzerfaust, near Budapest.
 There it was encircled along with the rest of the Axis troops in the Hungarian capital and destroyed.
 Only some 170 men made it out of the encirclement.
 Over the next two years Wilhelm Keitel issued orders for the execution of striking workers, the extermination of Jews and the killing of captured partisans.
 He also suggested that German civilians should be encouraged to lynch captured Allied airman.
-Keitel signed the surroundings papers for the russians in Berlin.
+Keitel signed the surroundings papers for the Russians in Berlin.

 After the war Keitel was arrested and tried at Nuremberg as a major war criminal.

-) and Hans Frank (see Frank
+and Hans Frank

 (did you know

-) and family members are buried there, we found only a “grave of honour” with the ashes details.
+and family members are buried there, we found only a “grave of honour” with the ashes details.
 On the cemetery of Ohlsdorf in Hamburg there is an older family grave of the Keitel family too and local people told me the same story and said that Keitel is buried in Hamburg??
 This place is a Neo Nazi attraction they told me and most graves are damaged.
 Keitel’s last words, before hanged: I call upon the Almighty to have mercy on the German people.
 More than two million German soldiers went to their deaths for the fatherland before me.
 I now follow my sons.
 Everything for Germany!